Thabani Zuke

-Thabani Zuke (born 11 September 1998) is a South African professional soccer player who plays as a defender for Lamontville Golden Arrows and the South Africa national team.
+Thabani Zuke (born 11 September 1998) is a South African professional soccer player who plays as a defender for Richards Bay and the South Africa national team.

 Club career

 Zuke was born in KwaMakhutha, KwaZulu-Natal.
 After playing reserve football for Lamontville Golden Arrows, he broke into their first team in 2020.

 International career

 Zuke was part of the South Africa under-20 squad that won the COSAFA U-20 Challenge Cup, appearing in all of South Africa's matches at the tournament.

 He received his first call-up to the South Africa national team for World Cup qualification fixtures against Ethiopia.
 He appeared as a substitute in both of South Africa's qualifiers against Ethiopia.

 Style of play

 Zuke can play in multiple positions: centre back, central midfielder and right back.